undavide/davidebarranca/_posts/2019-09-20-notarizing-installers-for-macos-catalina.md

 The result is too long to paste here, and frankly I've no idea what it means: as long as it ends with `"The validate action worked!"` you should be fine.

 And... **you're done** 🍾

+In my experience the Notarization can take from 60 seconds up to many hours (one time I've had the Terminal waiting and checking the status from 3PM to midnight).
+In theory it should be fast, in practice you can occasionally run into long delays.

 ## Caveats for different scenarios